Government negotiation with terrorists

 Most Western countries have a stated policy of not negotiating with terrorists.
 This policy is typically invoked during hostage crises and is limited to paying ransom demands, not other forms of negotiation.
-Motivations for such policies include a lack of guarantee that terrorists will ensure the safe return of hostages and decreasing the incentive for terrorists to take more hostages in the future.
+Motivations for such policies include a lack of guarantee that terrorists will ensure the safe return of hostages, and worries about the increasing incentive for terrorists to take more hostages in the future.

 On June 18, 2013, G8 leaders signed an agreement against paying ransoms to terrorists.
 However, most Western states have violated this policy on certain occasions.
 An investigation by The New York Times found that Al-Qaeda and its affiliates have taken in at least $125 million in revenue from kidnappings since 2008.
 These payments were made almost exclusively by European governments, which funneled the money through a network of proxies, sometimes masking it as development aid.

-Some Western countries, such as the United States, Canada, and Britain, tend to not negotiate or pay ransoms to terrorists.
+Some Western countries, such as the United States, Canada, and Britain, tend not to negotiate or pay ransom to terrorists.
 Others, such as France, Germany, Italy, and Switzerland are more open to negotiation.
 This is a source of tension between governments with opposing policies.